Thomas Richard Hilder

 Background and activities

-I am currently researching LGBT choirs and orchestras in London, Rome and Warsaw, exploring the transformation of queer European citizenship and transnational activism in a post-Stonewall era.
-My monograph ‘Sámi Musical Performance and the Politics of Indigeneity in Northern Europe’ (2015) examined the role of Sámi popular music in shaping the politics of sovereignty, time, place, cultural heritage and transnationalism.
+I am currently researching LGBTQ+ ensembles in London, Rome and Warsaw, exploring the transformation of queer European citizenship and transnational activism in a post-Stonewall era.
+My monograph ‘Sámi Musical Performance and the Politics of Indigeneity in Northern Europe’ (2015) examined the role of Sámi popular music in shaping the politics of sovereignty, time, place, cultural heritage, and transnationalism.
 I was lead editor of the book ‘Music, Indigeneity, Digital Media’ (2017) which drew together the work of leading international scholars of Indigenous music.
-In addition, I have published articles and book chapters on Indigenous feminism, festivals, television music documentaries, Eurovision, and the politics of cultural repatriation.
-More recently, I have begun to explore the medium of the blog to disseminate current work, knowledge and embodied experiences.
+In addition, I have published articles, book chapters, and blogposts on Indigenous feminism, festivals, television music documentaries, transgressive pedagogies, Eurovision, and the politics of cultural repatriation.

 I am co-founder and chair of the LGBTQ+ Music Study Group which promotes academic inquiry into issues of gender and sexuality, creates a support system for members of the LGBTQ+ community, and serves as a consulting body for wider issues of diversity and inclusion.
-Currently, I serve on the editorial board of the Journal of the Royal Musical Association (JRMA).
+Currently, I serve on the editorial board of the Journal of the Royal Musical Association (JRMA) and contribute to the work of the newly founded Equality, Diversity, Inclusion in Music Studies network (EDIMS).
 In 2015 I was programme committee member for the Society for Ethnomusicology (SEM) Annual Conference.
-Academic events I have co-organised and co-convened include the Grieg Research School (Trondheim, 2018), the Berlin ethnomusicology research group BEAM (2012-5), and the International Doctoral Workshop in Ethnomusicology at the Center for World Music (2012-4).
-I am often invited to speak at academic and public events, including as a keynote speaker at a symposium on Nordic popular music at the Rhythmic Music Conservatory, Copenhagen in 2013.
+Academic events I have co-organised and co-convened include the Grieg Research School (Trondheim, 2018), the Berlin ethnomusicology research group BEAM (2012-15), and the International Doctoral Workshop in Ethnomusicology at the Center for World Music (2012-14).
+I am often invited to speak at academic and public events, including as a keynote speaker at the 2021 BFE/RMA Research Students' Conference at the University of Cambridge.

-In Trondheim, I have been nurturing engaged pedagogical practice, pursuing forms of social and artistic outreach, and developing ideas to transform institutional structures.
+In Trondheim, I have been nurturing engaged pedagogical practice, pursuing forms of social and artistic outreach, and developing ideas to transform institutional structures and ethics.
 I teach BA and MA courses on ethnomusicology; music, gender and sexuality; music in Europe; music and social justice; and Nordic music.
-I currently supervise one PhD candidate and several BA and MA students with projects on a range of topics especially those employing ethnographic method.
-At the Department of Music, I am a member of a working group which explores issues of inclusion, equality, and diversity (RILM).
+I currently supervise two PhD candidates and several MA and BA students with projects on a range of topics especially those employing ethnographic method.
+At the Department of Music, I am leader of a working group which explores issues of inclusion, equality, and diversity (RILM).
 In addition, I am chair of the local queer choir, Kor Hen.

 Scientific, academic and artistic work